Waheed-Labib/Custom-Authentication-System/README.md

 Added :

-1. Signup with Wmail & Password
+1. Signup with Email & Password
 2. Login with Email & Password
 3. bcryptjs to hash password
 4. jwt to secure protected data